click on the menu below to navigate this site

 We have both been here many times before, but I never get tired of this place.

-When we arrived, we took a short walk at the eastern end of the park to walk off our stiffness from the long drive from home.
+When we arrived, we took a short walk at the eastern end of the park to stretch our legs after the long drive from home.

-The second day we hiked to Stanford Point 6,000 feet up at the western end of the park.
+On the second day, we hiked to Stanford Point, 6,000 feet up at the western end of the park.

-The views of Yosemite Valley are the best there.
-The weather was clear and sunny, but not too hot, perfect.
+The views of Yosemite Valley are among the best from there.
+The weather was clear and sunny but not too hot—perfect.

-The next day we hiked 16 miles and climbed 5,000 feet to Half Dome at the eastern end of the park.
-We started walking at 6:00 am to avoid the crowds that gather to climb the dome.
+On the next day, we hiked 16 miles and climbed 5,000 feet to Half Dome at the eastern end of the park.
+We started walking at 6:00 AM to avoid the crowds that gather to climb the dome.

-However, even with our early start we still encountered a human traffic-jam on the last section of the climb.
-The journey was worth all our effort as the scenery and views are superb.
-We got back to the car at 6:00 pm, a full 12 hours of walking.
+However, even with our early start, we still encountered a human traffic jam on the last section of the climb.
+The effort was worth it, as the scenery and views were superb.
+We returned to the car at 6:00 PM, completing a full 12 hours of walking.

 September 14, 2010: May Lake

-We took highway 120 east through the mighty Sierra Nevada Mountains taking in the views of the vast granite outcrops.
+We took Highway 120 east through the mighty Sierra Nevada Mountains, enjoying views of vast granite outcrops.

-We took a small detour to hike up to May Lake, which is a beautiful high mountain lake.
-We got views of Half Dome again on this hike, but from the eastern side of it this time.
+We detoured to hike up to May Lake, a beautiful high mountain lake.
+From this hike, we saw Half Dome again, this time from the eastern side.

 Video: May Lake

-After eating our regular cheese sandwich at May Lake we continued east on high way 120 until we came to Tuolumne Meadows.
+After enjoying our regular cheese sandwich at May Lake, we continued east on Highway 120 until we reached Tuolumne Meadows.

-From here, we travel towards the far eastern side of the ranges and watched as the white granite gave way to less sturdy rock and the Sierras disappeared into the Nevada high desert.
+From there, we traveled toward the far eastern side of the ranges, watching as the white granite gave way to less sturdy rock and the Sierra Nevada Mountains transitioned into the Nevada high desert.

 September 15, 2010: Mono Lake

 We spent a miserable night in a ghastly motel in Lee Vining.
-We were supposed to stay two nights, but decided the place was just too horrible.
+We planned to stay two nights but decided to leave after the unpleasant experience.
+Julia returned the key, and the owner refunded us immediately, without question.
+I guess he's used to people leaving early.

 Video: Tufas of Mono Lake

-Next stop after Mono Lake was the ghost town of Bodie.
-This place is very isolated and reached by an unpaved road, but well worth the trouble getting there.
+Next, we visited the ghost town of Bodie.
+Though isolated and reached via an unpaved road, the journey was well worth it.

 Video: Bodie